variance1234/4321ecnairav/README.md

-min_convergent| convergence time of the fastest run (least time) std_dev_convergent	| standard deviation of convergence times mean_convergent| average convergence time max_convergent_diff_epoch| largest number of epochs to convergence difference max_convergent_epoch| largest number of epochs to convergence min_convergent_epoch| smallest number of epochs to convergence std_dev_convergent_epoch| standard deviation of the number of epochs to convergence
+min_convergent| convergence time of the fastest run (least time) std_dev_convergent	| standard deviation of convergence times mean_convergent| average convergence time max_convergent_diff_epoch| largest gap of the number of epochs to convergence max_convergent_epoch| largest number of epochs to convergence min_convergent_epoch| smallest number of epochs to convergence std_dev_convergent_epoch| standard deviation of the number of epochs to convergence